winstonpuckett/winstonpuckett-site/src/products/lucifer/docs.md

 ## Understanding Features

 A feature is a set of tests within a suite.
 You can group tests together in whatever way makes sense for the project.
-The original developer believes that the concept of a feature aligns with one specific use case the cli exposes.
+The concept of a feature aligns with one specific use case the cli exposes.

 With lucifer, features are represented as single yaml files.
 The name of the file is the name of the feature.